HHS/samhsa-pattern-library/docs/pages/globalcomponents/footer.md

 All links are pointed to anchor tags on the [Language Services](https://www.samhsa.gov/language-assistance-services) page.
 **Specifications**
 - Title: text is in bold.
-- Links: On Hover – underline appears.
+- Links: Underline on default, On Hover – underline disappears.
 - Pike sybol "|" : please use CSS rather than creating a physical pike, because of 508 concerns.
 **Functionality** OnClick/OnTap of icon, system displays the target in parent window.

 <a name="nav"></a>
 ## Footer Navigation
 **Specifications**
-On Hover – underline appears.
+Links: Underline on default, On Hover – underline disappears.
 For "|" – please use CSS rather than creating a physical pike, because of 508 concerns.
 **Functionality** OnClick/OnTap of icon, system displays the target in parent window.